Aksonik/cg-clusters/README.md

 <img src="https://github.com/Aksonik/cg-clusters/blob/master/rdf.png" width="75%" alt="" >
 </figure>

-<b>Figure:</b> Average radial distribution functions of the largest cluster.
+<b>Figure:</b> Average radial distribution functions of different molecule types in the largest cluster.

 If not specified by the *-bs* option the bin size is equal to 0.5 nm.